klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ### Conclusion

 Based on this and the current share price of ~$1.40, there is not much margin of safety.
-We can't say this is a value play.
+I can't say this is a value play.

 However, we don't pay much for optionality.